 - Meanwhile, in a small saucepan, combine semisweet chocolate and shortening.
 Heat and stir over low heat until melted and smooth.
 Remove from heat.

-- Line another large baking sheet with waxed paper; set aside.
+- Line another large baking sheet with parchment or waxed paper; set aside.
 Remove balls, a few at a time, from the freezer; dip balls in chocolate and use a fork to lift balls out of chocolate, drawing the fork across the rim of the saucepan to remove excess chocolate.
-Place balls on waxed-paper-lined baking sheet.
+Place balls on parchment or waxed paper-lined baking sheet.
 Immediately sprinkle tops with finely chopped nuts, toasted coconut, or candy sprinkles.
 Let stand at room temperature about 15 minutes or until completely set.
 If desired, drizzle truffles with melted white chocolate.
 Makes about 40 truffles.

 From the Test Kitchen